 It's smarter.
 It's safer.
 It's VO.

-The television and media environments are undergoing significant change.
-TV Everywhere has become a pervasive part of consumers' everyday lives, with global OTT video revenues expected to reach $65 billion by 2021, according to Digital TV Research.
-Virtual reality has emerged as a game-changer for both live and on-demand video, and personalization of the TV experience is in high demand by viewers.
-In order to capitalize on new monetization opportunities, pay-TV operators must maximize the television experience through TV business analytics, which can be used to build relevant TV services.
-At the 2018 NAB Show, Viaccess-Orca (VO) will showcase its latest solutions in content protection, data analytics, and immersive video experiences that help shape a smarter and safer digital TV and OTT experience.
+Change is abundant in the television and media environment.
+TV Everywhere is quickly evolving, and OTT services are growing in popularity with consumers.
+Operators and service providers have new monetization opportunities to explore; however, to be successful, they must maximize the television experience.
+At Mobile World Congress 2018 (MWC2018), Viaccess-Orca (VO) will showcase its latest solutions in content protection, TV platforms, data analytics, and immersive video that help shape a smarter and safer digital TV and OTT experience.

 Cloud-Based TVaaS

-VO will demonstrate advanced analytics and monetization capabilities for its end-to-end, cloud-based TV Platform as a Service (TVaaS) at the 2018 NAB Show.
+VO will demonstrate advanced analytics and monetization capabilities for its end-to-end, cloud-based TV Platform as a Service (TVaaS) at MWC2018.
 Key highlights include:

 • Advanced analytics dashboards, which enable service providers to measure the effectiveness of the various content discovery sources, including recommendations, search, promotions, and catalog and apps exploration, to improve and optimize the customer experience.